DwarfTelescopeUsers/dwarf_tcp_server/README.md

 3. Install libraries

-On Linux  or WSL for Windows :
+On Linux, Mac or WSL for Windows :

 ```
 pip install -r requirements.txt